 Taking time off is more important than you might think.

-• The economy loses tons of revenue and job opportunities.
-2017 study showed that Americans gave up 212 million paid time off days– which added up to $62.2 billion in lost benefits.
+- The economy loses tons of revenue and job opportunities.
+A 2017 study showed that Americans gave up 212 million paid time off days– which added up to $62.2 billion in lost benefits.
 In turn, the economy missed $255 billion in revenue opportunity, which could have generated 1.9 million new jobs.

-• Companies experience less retention, which negatively impacts their bottom line.
+- Companies experience less retention, which negatively impacts their bottom line.
 One of the top reasons employees leave a company is because of its limited time off or lack of respect for work-life boundaries.
 And it costs those companies big.
 It takes 6-9 months of an employee’s salary to replace them, and for an employee making $60k a year, companies pay $30k-$40k in recruiting, training, and other costs.

-• Employees experience serious mental and physical side effects.
+- Employees experience serious mental and physical side effects.
 Overworked employees are at a high risk of incident strokes, cardiovascular disease, diabetes, obesity and more.
 Working too much also directly impacts productivity– making employees less focused, less creative, and less efficient.
 And with CEO’s rating creativity as the #1 most important trait for incoming employees, more recharge time could help ensure we don’t face a “creativity crisis.”

 4 easy ways that managers and employers can solve the PTO problem.